phpmentoring/phpmentoring.github.com/README.md

 PHP Mentoring
 ===============
-This is the repository for phpmentoring.org, the location for our mentoring organization's website We welcome pull requests and involvement.
+This is the repository for [phpmentoring.org](http://phpmentoring.org), the location for our mentoring organization's website.
+We welcome pull requests and involvement.
 Please visit the site itself to learn more about the organization.

 These aren't the droids you're looking for...